-Effects of adding a Speed Booster adapter
+Effects of Adding a Speed Booster Adapter

 - When you put a Speed Booster on the back of a lens, its optics change the equivalent or perceived focal length, and thus the field of view of the lens.
-A Speed Booster with a reduced value of 0.7x will decreases the effective focal length and consequently increase the field of view of a given lens: a 50mm lens with a Speed Booster will have an equivalent focal length of a 35mm lens.
+A Speed Booster with a reduced value of 0.7x will decrease the effective focal length and consequently increase the field of view of a given lens: a 50mm lens with a Speed Booster will have an equivalent focal length of a 35mm lens.
 (50mm x 0.7 = 35mm)

 - Effective Aperture increases: